yuchen1024/Kunlun/README.md

 ## Acknowledgement

 We deeply thank [Weiran Liu](https://www.zhihu.com/people/liu-wei-ran-8-34) for many helpful discussions on the development of this library.
 Here we strongly recommend the efficient and easy-to-use [MPC library for Java](https://github.com/alibaba-edu/mpc4j) developed by his team.
+I thank my deer senior apprentice [Prof. Zhi Guan](http://gmssl.org/) for professional help.

 ## Tips